git-bug/git-bug/doc/md/git-bug_webui.md

 ### Options

 ```
+      --open       Automatically open the web UI in the default browser
+      --no-open    Prevent the automatic opening of the web UI in the default browser
-  -p, --port int   Port to listen to
+  -p, --port int   Port to listen to (default is random)
   -h, --help       help for webui
 ```